Basic Usage

 }

-When a function file uses dynamic routing rules, dynamic routing before the RequestOption parameter.
+When the function file uses dynamic routing, dynamic routes will precede the RequestOption object parameter.

 export async function post(